IQuOD/duplicated_checking_IQuOD/README.md

 (1) N00_Create_Profile_Summary_Score.py

-This script aims at reading the metadata and secondary information from the original netCDF files (we use the WOD18 single netCDF format) and then preprocessing the metadata to create a  Profile Summary Score (PSS) list.
+This script aims at reading the metadata and secondary information from the original netCDF files (we use the WOD18 single netCDF format) and then processing the metadata to create a Profile Summary Score (PSS) list.

 (2) N01_Possible_Duplicate_Check.py